-This state is the result of invasion and dominance by the exotic cool-season grasses (commonly Kentucky bluegrass, smooth brome, crested wheatgrass, Canada bluegrass, and/or annual bromes).
-The exotic forbs (e.g., leafy spurge) may also invade the site.
+This state is the result of invasion and dominance by the exotic cool-season grasses (commonly Kentucky bluegrass, smooth brome, crested wheatgrass, and/or annual bromes).
+Other exotic species, such as Canada thistle and leafy spurge, may also invade the site.
 These exotic cool-season grasses can be quite invasive on the site and are particularly well adapted to heavy grazing.
 They also often form monotypic stands.
 As these exotic cool-season grasses increase, both forage quantity and quality become increasingly restricted to late spring and early summer due to the monotypic nature of the stand, even though annual production may increase.
 Native forbs generally decrease in production, abundance, diversity, and richness compared to that of State 1: Reference State.
 Common forbs often include white heath aster, goldenrod, common yarrow, and white sagebrush.
-Shrubs (such as western snowberry, rose, and silver sagebrush), however, may show marked increases.
+Shrubs, such as western snowberry and rose may show marked increases.
 Once the state is well established, prescribed burning and grazing techniques have been largely ineffective in suppressing or eliminating these species, even though some short-term reductions may appear successful.

 Annual production of this state may vary widely, in part due to variations in the extent of invasion by exotic cool-season grasses.
+However, as the exotic cool-season grasses increase, peak production will shift to earlier in the growing season.